-Community support is one of the best things about using WordPress because their community is massive and well rounded – providing answers and solutions for almost all issues that come up with creating and maintaining a WordPress site.
+Community support is one of the best things about using WordPress because their community is massive and well-rounded – providing answers and solutions for almost all issues with creating and maintaining a WordPress site.

 Updates are free

 This is a bonus to using WordPress (that other platforms don’t offer).
-Any time there is an update, it will be sent directly to your computer, and you’ll be able to download it for free without being charged any fees or subscription costs – this is very appealing from both the personal user and business owner standpoints.
+Any time there is an update, it will be sent directly to your computer, and you can download it for free without being charged any fees or subscription costs – this is very appealing from both the personal user and business owner standpoint.

 How to Get the Most of WordPress?

 If you’re thinking about using WordPress, then here are some things to keep in mind:

 1. Know what you need the site for and who it will serve.